Click for homepage

 More information

 The exta 4th rotor was used exclusively by the U-boat division of the German Navy.
-The rest of the Navy kept used it in M3-compatible mode.
+The rest of the Navy used it in M3-compatible mode.

 More information